ApeGoat/ai-lecture-summarizer/README.md

 - API failures

 ## Notes
-- Scope is intentionally minimal: single PDF input, no DB, no web frontend, no auth.
 - The OpenAI prompt is designed to preserve source meaning and terminology while improving study readability.